The Wire: Critical response

 In 2007, Time listed it among the one hundred best television series of all-time.
 In 2013, the Writers Guild of America ranked The Wire as the ninth best written TV series.
 In 2013, TV Guide ranked The Wire as the fifth greatest drama and the sixth greatest show of all time.
 In 2013, Entertainment Weekly listed the show at No. 6 in their list of the "26 Best Cult TV Shows Ever," describing it as "one of the most highly praised series in HBO history" and praising Michael K. Williams's acting as Omar Little.
 Entertainment Weekly also named it the number one TV show of all-time in a special issue in 2013.

 In 2016, Rolling Stone ranked it second on its list of the 100 Greatest TV Shows of All Time and ranked it fourth in 2022.
 In September 2019, The Guardian, which ranked the show #2 on its list of the 100 best TV shows of the 21st century, described it as "polemical, panoramic, funny, tragic or all of those things at once", saying it was "beautifully written and performed" and was both "TV as high art and TV wrenched from the soul" and "an exemplar of a certain brand of intelligent, ambitious and uncompromising television".
-In 2021, Empire ranked The Wire at number four on their list of The 100 Greatest TV Shows of All Time.
+In 2021, Empire ranked The Wire at number four on their list of the 100 Greatest TV Shows of All Time.
+Also in 2021, The Wire was ranked first by the BBC on its list of the 100 greatest TV series of the 21st century.
+In 2023, Variety ranked The Wire as the seventh-greatest TV show of all time.

 Critics have often described the show in literary terms: the New York Times calls it "literary television;" TV Guide calls it "TV as great modern literature;" the San Francisco Chronicle says the series "must be considered alongside the best literature and filmmaking in the modern era;" and the Chicago Tribune says the show delivers "rewards not unlike those won by readers who conquer Joyce, Faulkner or Henry James."
 'The Wire Files', an online collection of articles published in darkmatter Journal, critically analyzes The Wire's racialized politics and aesthetics of representation.
 Entertainment Weekly put it on its end-of-the-decade, "best-of" list, saying, "The deft writing—which used the cop-genre format to give shape to creator David Simon's scathing social critiques—was matched by one of the deepest benches of acting talent in TV history."

 Former President of the United States Barack Obama has said that The Wire is his favorite television series.
 The 2010 Nobel Prize in Literature Laureate, Mario Vargas Llosa, wrote a very positive critical review of the series in the Spanish newspaper El País.
 The comedian turned mayor of Reykjavík, Iceland, Jón Gnarr, has gone so far as to say that he would not enter a coalition government with anyone who has not watched the series.